cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/secure-dns-devices.md

 ![DoH](../static/secure-web-gateway/secure-dns-devices/with-doh.png)

 You can confirm that the device is using the default location under the `Connection` tab.
-The DoH address will match that of the Default location.
+The DoH address will match that of the default location.

 ![Confirm DoH](../static/secure-web-gateway/secure-dns-devices/doh-subdomain.png)

-## Optional: Deploy via MDM
+## Optional: deploy via MDM

 You can deploy the WARP client on corporate devices in a way that does not require users to configure the Org Name.
-To do so, [follow these instructions](https://developers.cloudflare.com/warp-client/teams).
+To do so, [follow these instructions](/connections/connect-devices/warp/deployment).